TaskarCenterAtUW/tdei-tools/README.md

 ## [Images](images)

 Images of pedestrian infrastructure and related features, intended to be used in GoInfoGame long form quest definitions.
-Uncropped original non-annotated images included, mostly licensed CC0 (refer to table in each directory to verify) and free to use for any purposes.
+Uncropped original non-annotated images are included, and all of the images in the `/images/` directory and its subdirectories are CC0-licensed and free to use by anyone for any purpose.

+Note that the intent of this resource is to facilitate the functioning of the GoInfoGame app.
+If you have images that you think would be useful to add - please upload them to [Wikimedia Commons](https://commons.wikimedia.org/wiki/Main_Page)!

 ## [Quests](quests)